pahihu/t4/README.md

 Goals
 =====

-* emulate the first generation T414/T800 transputers
+* emulate the first generation T414 (maybe T800) transputers
 * instruction tracing
 * to run the D7205A occam 2 toolset on macOS and Linux 64bit